Meet the OBSA Staff

 The Office of Black Student Affairs (OBSA) is a cultural center and service unit within the Claremont University Consortium.

-Latreace Cox, Administrative and Events Coordinator: Although I am new to The Claremont Colleges, I was born and raised in Pomona.
+Dr. Latreace Cox, Administrative and Events Coordinator: Although I am new to The Claremont Colleges, I was born and raised in Pomona.
 A graduate of Montclair High School, I attended Chaffey College and transferred to the University of Southern California, where I ran cross country and track and field for the Trojans.
-I received a B.A. and M.S. from USC.
-I am currently working on my doctorate in education.
+I received a B.A. and M.S. from USC and Ed.D. from Azusa Pacific University.

 Cleopatre Thelus, Graduate Student Manager for Outreach and Development: I am currently building relationships and networks with Black students throughout the colleges, as well as expanding culturally competent and efficient resources for Black students at The Claremont Colleges.
 My primary focus is developing an alumni network and reviewing OBSA’s current programs and services.
 I am a third-year Ph.D. student at Claremont Graduate University studying basic and applied social psychology and evaluation